Creating PHP Classes

 - Do one of the following:

-- Choose PHP Class.
-The Create New PHP Class dialog box opens.
+Choose PHP Class.
+The Create New PHP Class dialog opens.

-- In the Name text box, type the name of the class to be created.
+In the Name field, type the name of the class to be created.
 PhpStorm automatically fills in the specified name in the File Name field.

 You can choose <global namespace> from the drop-down list or change the namespace manually.
 Keep in mind that this may cause loading problems, since such namespace hierarchy will not meet the PSR0 standards.